matthutchinson/acts_as_textcaptcha/README.md

         textcaptcha_answer: "TextCaptcha answer"
 ```

-**NOTE**: The TextCaptcha web service only provides logic questions in English.
+**NOTE**: The textcaptcha.com API only provides logic questions in English.

 ## Handling Errors

-The API may be unresponsive or returning unexpected data.
-You should consider
+The API may be unresponsive or return an unexpected response.
+If you've set
-handling the following errors:
+`raise_errors: true`, consider handling these errors:

 * `ActsAsTextcaptcha::ResponseError`
 * `ActsAsTextcaptcha::ParseError`